Winter Tips for Pets

 Keep The Leash On

 Among all the seasons, it is during winter that most pets get lost.
 This is because snow can cover all the familiar scents that would usually help your furbaby find their way home.
+It can also be easy to loose track of your dog in snowy conditions.

 This is a great warning sign to always keep your furbaby on a leash while taking a walk.
 Also, make sure to keep your furbaby’s tags, IDs, and microchips updated with all information, like their name, your name, your address, and your contact details.